-In the non-medical world, people often use the word ‘disease’ to mean infection, sickness, illness, or something similar.
+In the non-medical world, people often use the word ‘disease’ to refer to infections, sickness, illness, or even addictions.
 In the medical world however, a disease is an abnormality that will impair bodily functions and is often associated with certain signs and symptoms.

 This is caused by a small defect within the child’s genetic code.
 The disease has very hard and devastating consequences.
 Most children born with the disease will die by the age of 13.
 As their bodies speed through the process of aging, they develop physical symptoms of older people including heart disease, premature baldness, thinning bones and arthritis.
 It is extremely rare with only 48 people living with it throughout the world.
 No known cure exists.